Assignment Activity (File Submission)

 • Maximum submission size: Default value is 100 MB which is the course upload limit.

-• Accepted file types: If this is left empty then all file types are allowed.
-If you want to restrict the accepted file types you can enter a list of file extensions, or you can use the Choose button to select them from a list.
+NOTE: If this section is empty, all file types are allowed.
+If you want to restrict or expand the accepted file types, you can enter or remove the individual file extensions.

 Expand and populate the Feedback types section:

-• Feedback types: (OPTIONAL)
+• Feedback types:

-• Feedback comments: SUGGESTED!
-This will give you an editable text area to provide written feedback to a student’s submission.
+• Feedback comments: This will give you an editable text area to provide written feedback to a student’s submission.

 Expand and populate the Notifications section: